 Estimates for the years after 2016 are obtained by extrapolating the 2016 LCS hourly labour cost data expressed in national currencies using the LCI transmitted by the Member States.
-Generally, the LCI that is not adjusted for calendar effects is used except in the case of Denmark, Norway and Sweden where only calendar-adjusted data are available.
+Generally, the LCI that is not adjusted for calendar effects is used except in the case of Denmark, Sweden, Norway and Iceland where only calendar-adjusted data are available.

 Using the LCI to extrapolate the LCS values means assuming the following hypothesis:

-- the labour cost per hour of all business units behaves the same way as the labour cost per hour of business units with 10 or more employees;
+- the labour cost per hour of all business units behaves in the same way as the labour cost per hour of business units with 10 or more employees;

 - 'Vocational training costs' and 'Other expenditure' behave similarly to 'Compensation of employees', 'Taxes' and 'Subsidies'.